Edward W. Bok Technical High School: History

 The building was constructed from 1935-1938 based on the designs of Philadelphia School Board architect Irwin Catharine.
 The main body of the school is built of limestone-trimmed yellow brick, with a limestone low-rise section abutting the higher brick section.
 Piers and pilasters emphasize verticality in the Art Deco design.
 Carved cartouches show people at work.
 Classrooms adjoin one of two central light courts.
 At the time of its construction, the building represented a new trend in vocational education.
 Rather than just teach carpentry skills, the school taught, and had dedicated space for, subjects such as brick laying, plastering, plumbing, machine building, tailoring, and hairdressing.

 The school was named for Edward Bok (1863–1930), a Dutch born American editor and Pulitzer Prize-winning author, who edited the Ladies Home Journal for thirty years.

 Following the school's 2013 closing, some of the classes moved into the South Philadelphia High School (SPHS or Southern) building, 5 blocks away, prior to the start of the 2013-14 school year.
 Bok was scheduled to merge with South Philadelphia High.
 The building itself remained open for maintenance & operational reasons for at least 1 additional heating season as the boilers supply heat to Southwark School across the street.

-Sale and Redevelopment into the Bok Building
+Redevelopment into the Bok Building

 In Summer 2014, Bok was put up for auction by the School District and the Philadelphia Industrial Development Corporation (PIDC).
 Design and development firm, Scout Ltd., proposed to repurpose the space and was selected, in September 2014, with the task of transforming the vacant 340,000 sq. ft. building into a new destination for local makers, nonprofits, small businesses, and artists.
 The building's technical capacities aided in converting the space into commercial workshops and studios, which are now home to over 200 businesses—including a daycare, several cosmetic salons, education groups, a coffee shop and an award-winning rooftop bar—and attracting over 100,000 visitors annually.